The easiest way to get a $7,500 tax credit for an electric vehicle? Consider leasing.

 "This disruption, I think, is very damaging to the momentum on electric vehicles," he said.

-Critics, including some lawmakers on Capitol Hill, say they regard the Treasury rules that allow many leased, but not purchased, EVs to receive the full tax credit to be an unfair loophole.
-They argue that it benefits automakers that produce all their vehicles overseas and have yet to build EV and battery factories in the United States.
-These foreign manufacturers, they say, can devote themselves to leasing EVs in the United States at the expense of domestic automakers.
+Critics, including some lawmakers, say they regard the Treasury rules that allow many leased — but not purchased — EVs to receive the full tax credit to be an unfair loophole.
+They argue it benefits automakers that produce all their vehicles overseas and have yet to build EV and battery factories in the U.S. These foreign manufacturers, they say, can devote themselves to leasing EVs in the U.S. at the expense of domestic automakers.

-"The administration continues to ignore the purpose of the law, which is to bring manufacturing back to America and ensure we have reliable and secure supply chains," he said in a statement.

-Foreign automakers had complained that they were excluded from the tax credit for buyers despite doing what the bill intended — building U.S. battery and assembly plants.
+Foreign automakers complained they were excluded from the tax credit for buyers despite doing what the bill intended: building U.S. battery and assembly plants.

 The Treasury Department denies creating a loophole and says it was Congress that exempted commercial vehicles from the manufacturing and battery requirements.
 When a dealer buys a vehicle and leases it to someone, it amounts to a commercial transaction.
 The dealer or a finance company receives the tax credit and retains ownership of the vehicle.